 Brady Street History | Brady St Bid

 Brady Street BID

-This documentary is telling the story of the history of Brady Street in chronological order, divided into chapters.
-Students are given topics at the beginning of the semester to research.
-Along with their instructor and the help of the Brady St BID, students find subjects, or protagonists, to film while interviewing.
+This documentary tells the story of Brady Street in chronological order, divided into chapters.
+Students were given research topics at the beginning of the semester, and along with their instructor and the help of the Brady St BID, students found subjects, or protagonists, to film while interviewing.
 In a formal interview, protagonists are asked questions geared towards perspectives, changes in the neighborhood, and salient moments that make the Brady Street neighborhood what it is today.
-The student filmmakers will examine the many viewpoints from longtime residents, business owners, and the diverse community that call the Brady Street neighborhood their home today.
+The student filmmakers interviewed historians, residents, business owners, and individuals who have made a profound impact on the Brady Street neighborhood to understand how the area has transformed from a sacred area for indigenous tribes to a diverse, modern neighborhood.
+Interviewees share their stories, family photos, home videos, and insights into how and why they became part of the Brady Street neighborhood.

+Brady Street History | Brady St Bid